 Review the exam blueprint.

 The exam blueprint outlines the technologies and topics covered in the exam.
-Reviewing the blueprint thoroughly and ensuring you have a deep understanding of all the topics is essential.
+It is essential to review the blueprint thoroughly and ensure a deep understanding of all the topics.

 You can use the exam blueprint to grade yourself, learn the topics you’re familiar with and confident about, and understand where to improve.
 You can grade yourself from 0 to 100% and update the status every week.
 Here’s an example of the LDP and MPLS TE chapters.
 It would be best to reach an average of at least 80% before taking the exam.